juancresc/SMSHub/README.md

 Commercial SMS APIs are (depending on the case) prohibitively expensive.
 Instead you can use your own phone line to send SMS with an Android phone as a gateway.

+There are other SMS gateways projects but as far as I could check, none of them serve to this project's purpose.

 ## settings

 you can customize the next settings directly in the application